MetaAttack/MetaAttack/README.md

 Simply run the feedback algorithm by entering through test.py.

-The feedback code needs to be used in conjunction with iwlist.
+The feedback code needs to be used in conjunction with iwlist (https://manpages.ubuntu.com/manpages/focal/man8/iwlist.8.html).

 The 'aplay' command in the feedback code needs to be changed to the port of the sound card on your own device.